 What aspects might be invisible to other people or get worse at times of stress?

-How do you want friends and staff to support you at these times?
+How do you want friends to support you at these times?

 Additional information and links